 Below are tips that can help you improve treatment adherence, so you can get the full benefits of your psoriasis treatment.

-Keeping track of your medications in the midst of all your other obligations can be challenging.
+Keeping track of your medications while juggling all your other obligations can be challenging.
 Setting reminders, whether with high- or low-tech tools, is a good way to make sure you stick to your treatment schedule.
 The following tools can help you remember to take your medications:

-It can be helpful to take an oral medication with the same meal every day.
+It can be helpful to take your oral medication with the same meal every day.

 You can also reach out to friends, family members, and teammates on MyPsoriasisTeam to ask for gentle nudges.
 They cannot replace a smartphone alarm, but personal reminders to stick to your treatments are practical ways your loved ones can support you.